mortal123/autonlp_starting_kit/README.md

 nvidia-docker run -it -v "$(pwd):/app/codalab" -p 8888:8888 evariste/autodl:gpu
 ```

 Make sure you use enough RAM (**at least 4GB**).
-If the port 8888 is occupied,
-you can use other ports, e.g. 8899, and use instead the option `-p 8899:8888`.

 You will then be able to run the `ingestion program` (to produce predictions)
 and the `scoring program` (to evaluate your predictions) on toy sample data.
-In the AutoCV/AutoDL challenge, these two programs will run in parallel to give
+In the AutoNLP/AutoDL challenge, these two programs will run in parallel to give
 real-time feedback (with learning curves).
 So we provide a Python script to
 simulate this behavior:
 ```